grnbeltwarrior/web_search/README.md

+All of these lack stealth or slow and low style.
+They are loud and will cause attention.

 web_hammer.py - if you use Metasploit and export the services to a csv file, this will essentially bombard all the webish ports looking for 200 codes, following those redirects.
 Outputs all the urls to a txt file so you can use EyeWitness.py to do some fancy screenshots and reporting.

 web_search.py: Short script to run nikto and dirb against a list of hosts and open ports from an nmap file.